sdbs-uni-p/JSC_API/YET_ANOTHER_WITNESS_API_DOC.md

 | ---- | ------------------------------------------ | ------------------------------------------ |
 | host | https://yetanotherwitness.ey.r.appspot.com | https://yetanotherwitness.ey.r.appspot.com |

+You may change the variable values by clicking on a collection **...** -> **Edit** -> Tab **Variables**.

 More details on Postman variables can be found [here](https://learning.postman.com/docs/sending-requests/variables/).

+## Troubleshooting
+If you have issues when sending requests take a look into the Postman console for more detailed information or consult the [Postman documentation for troubleshooting](https://learning.postman.com/docs/sending-requests/troubleshooting-api-requests/).

 ### Reading from data files
 Postman allows to read values from JSON files, which may be helpful for working with the API.